 - Dust with a microfiber cloth instead of a duster which can throw dust around.

 - Wash bed sheets every week in hot water.

 Hopefully these tips can help you get a handle on removing allergens from your bedroom and allow you and your family to breathe easier during allergy season! 🙂

 Feel free to comment with any tips you may have to allergy-proof your bedroom or home.

-*Click here if you’d like to download a FREE weekly cleaning schedule for your home!
+Follow SimpLeigh Organized here if you’d like to receive more cleaning and organizing tips.
+You’ll be able to download a FREE weekly cleaning schedule when you sign up!

 photo credit: bhg.com